NatanAmorim/my-configs/deprecated/godot_config.md

 - [Thrive](https://github.com/Revolutionary-Games/Thrive/) - A free, open-source game about the evolution of life (Mono).
 - [weeping-angel-godot](https://github.com/bypell/weeping-angel-godot) - Demo project for a statue that moves when the player can't see it.
 - [Poder Solar](https://github.com/antimundo/poder-solar) - Simple resource management game.
+- [GodotEducationalBiped](https://github.com/Bonkahe/GodotEducationalBiped) - This will be the repository for all things regarding the intermediate biped animation series from Bonkahe Youtube Channel.
 - [BasicGPUParticle3DEffects](https://github.com/Bonkahe/BasicParticleEffects) - A simple project for explaining basic particle effects in this [Tutorial](https://youtu.be/BUa-mKHEPUM).
-- [GodotEducationalBiped](https://github.com/Bonkahe/GodotEducationalBiped) - This will be the repository for all things regarding the intermediate biped animation series from Bonkahe Youtube Channel,
+- [Miziziziz's Big Collection of Godot Code Resources](https://github.com/Miziziziz/MizGodotTools) - Code Miziziziz uses in a lot of his games.

 ## Shaders